b2blosangeles/tao/README.md

-# shusiou_frame
+# taou_frame

-1. It is a master of shusiou.
+1. It is a master of tao.
 2. It is api server.
 3. cron/cron.json : cron configuration
 4. cron/cron_service/git_service.js update code from git